CivicTechWR/WRvotes/docs/resources/school-boards-info.md

 managing the budget and facilitating communication between parents and school staff.
 (Note that this article is from 2018, and so lists all-candidates meetings for that election, not this one.)

-### There are so many school board positions listed!
-What do I vote for?

-There are four school boards in Waterloo Region:

-- English Public (the Waterloo Region District School Board)
-- English Catholic (the Waterloo Catholic District School Board)
-- French Public (Conseil scolaire Viamonde)
-- French Catholic (Conseil scolaire catholique MonAvenir)

-When you register to vote you are associated with a school board.
-By default you are registered to vote in the English Public system.
-However, if you qualify then you may choose to register with one of the other three systems.
-You may only vote for the school board nominees in your school board.

-In our candidate listings we list nominees for all four school boards.
-Pay attention only to the school board that applies to you.

 ### I don't have kids in school.
 May I still vote for school trustees?